ocefpaf/2019-DMAC/slides/slides.md

 - configuration-management
 - configuration-management-hugo

 # Repository clean-up Recommendations

 >- Aggressive archiving of repositories to avoid user confusion.
->- Do not delete so we can revert the archived version if needed.
+>- Do not delete!
+Deletions are not reversible!
 >- Add a README.{md,txt,rst} file to all active repositories!
 >- Aggregate pages and docs into a sub-org/prefix.
 >- Add Repo Health app: [https://repohealth.info](https://repohealth.info).